0xjbb/scyllago/README.md

 # Contribute

-Theres not much to do but if you find a bug or whatever and feel like fixing it then make a pull request.
+There's not much to do but if you find a bug or whatever and feel like fixing it then make a pull request.